Sterilization (microbiology): Glutaraldehyde and formaldehyde

 Glutaraldehyde and formaldehyde solutions (also used as fixatives) are accepted liquid sterilizing agents, provided that the immersion time is sufficiently long.
 To kill all spores in a clear liquid can take up to 22 hours with glutaraldehyde and even longer with formaldehyde.
 The presence of solid particles may lengthen the required period or render the treatment ineffective.
 Sterilization of blocks of tissue can take much longer, due to the time required for the fixative to penetrate.
 Glutaraldehyde and formaldehyde are volatile, and toxic by both skin contact and inhalation.
 Glutaraldehyde has a short shelf-life (<2 weeks), and is expensive.
-Formaldehyde is less expensive and has a much longer shelf-life if some methanol is added to inhibit polymerization to paraformaldehyde, but is much more volatile.
+Formaldehyde is less expensive and has a much longer shelf-life if some methanol is added to inhibit polymerization of the chemical to paraformaldehyde, but is much more volatile.
 Formaldehyde is also used as a gaseous sterilizing agent; in this case, it is prepared on-site by depolymerization of solid paraformaldehyde.
 Many vaccines, such as the original Salk polio vaccine, are sterilized with formaldehyde.